Erythema Nodosum Causes, Symptoms, and Treatment

 When the aetiology is an infection the lesions usually heal in six to eight weeks but 30% of idiopathic cases last six months.
 Arthralgia occurs in more than half of patients and begins either during the eruptive phase or two to four weeks before.
 Joints are red, swollen and tender, sometimes with effusions.
 Morning stiffness may occur.
 The ankles, knees and wrists are most often involved.
 Synovitis resolves in a few weeks but joint pain and stiffness may last up to six months.
 There are no destructive changes in the joint and synovial fluid is acellular and the rheumatoid factor is negative.

-- Erythema nodosum is often indicative of an underlying infectious disease but a cause is not always found.
+- Erythema nodosum is often indicative of an underlying infectious disease but in up to 72% of patients a cause is never found.
 Some underlying causes are not infectious.

 - Lymphogranuloma venereum may be a cause.

 - Fungal infections are less common in the UK but coccidioidomycosis is important in Southwest USA.
 It may occur in histoplasmosis and blastoplasmosis.

 - Sulfonamides are used less often nowadays but other drugs to be implicated include sulfonylureas, gold and oral contraceptives.